psnakhwa/Responder_Slack_Bot/DESIGN.md

 ### Use Cases

 ```
-Use Case: Recommend an assignee for a new github issue to a manager based on employee’s skill set.
+Use Case 1: Recommend an assignee for a new github issue to a manager based on employee’s skill set.
 1 Preconditions:
   Manager must have Slack and github tokens on the system.
 2 Main Flow: